-&lt;sup>1 Per course of the pre-Master's programme no more than two attempts are permitted to sit the corresponding exam.
+1 Per course of the pre-Master's programme no more than two attempts are permitted to sit the corresponding exam.
 If the student fails to successfully complete the pre-Master's programme on time, he/she will not be admitted to the Master's Programme.

-&lt;sup>2 Idem (as the previous note)
+2 Idem (as the previous note)

-Teaching and Examination Regulations, BMS master's programmes 2017-2018 Programme-specific appendix European Studies b.
+b.
 Another Bachelor's degree awarded by a Dutch University (college) for higher professional education